BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The 1st two are obvious where the 1st one is the only positive state for a DAG node.
 The 3rd one simulates the invariant of the types.
-For example, a joint would fail from the knife edge condition if the following law breaks:
+For example, a joint would fail from the knICS_FE edge condition if the following law breaks:
 - edge distance >= 2 * D + 1 where D is the nominal diameter of the fastener.

 The 4th one simulates the ancestor/descendant relations of the DAG.